pboot/CQLtry/README.rst

 - cqlGUI.py: GUI for entering a CQL query, sending it to handleQuery and giving a simple KWIC-like display of the query output.

-There are other and better implementations of CQL around, but those that I could find where (for me) unsuitable, because of platform, complexity, language or otherwise.
+There are other and better implementations of CQL around, but those that I could find were (for me) unsuitable, because of platform, complexity, language or otherwise.
 I also needed an implementation that allowed me to execute CQL queries on my own objects, rather than on a corpus format beyond my control.
 That's why I decided to write my own small implementation.
 I use the software to